Moment map for coupled equations of K\"{a}hler forms and curvature: Introduction

 To discuss the main result, We first define the coupled p equation. \begin{defi}[coupled p equation] Let $(X,\omega_X) ,(Y,\omega_Y)$ be symplectic manifolds which are diffeomorphic to each other, $0\leq p\leq n-1$ and let $\map(X,Y;p)^+$ be the space of diffeomorphism such that $\omega_X^{n-p}\wedge f^*\omega_Y^p$ is a volume form (see definition (\ref{def: map(X,Y;p)^+})).
 Then the { couple equation p} is given by where $\mu_p:\map(X,Y;p)^+\rightarrow Lie(\ham(X,\omega_X)\times \ham(Y,\omega_Y))^*$ is defined by

 with $c_1,c_2\in \RR$ such that

 \end{defi}

 After that, we will study the procedure of combining the moment maps $\mu_{p}$ and $\mu_{\cJ}$ by a special case which we call the generalized ccscK equation: \begin{defi} Let $X$ be a compact K{\"a}hler manifold with K{\"a}hler forms $\omega_0,...,\omega_k$.
-The we define the generalised ccscK equation to be the following:
+Then we define the generalised ccscK equation to be the following:

 \end{defi} We will show that this system of equations has a moment map setup.
 Moreover, there exists a underlying space which has a K{\"a}hler structure and is compatible with the action.
 Hence, by considering the orbit space Then the moment map equation is given by theorem \ref{thm: ccscK equation gerenal}: \begin{theo} Consider the moment map $\mu_{\vec{p}}:\cO_{J,\vec{f}}\rightarrow Lie(H_0\times...\times H_k)^*$ defined by theorem \ref{thm: Kahler moment map of ccscK general} restricted on $\cO_{J,\vec{f}}$.
-Then $\mu_{\vec{p}}=0$ has a solution $ ((\sigma_0,\eta_0),\cdots (\sigma_k,\eta_k))\cdots (J,f_1,\cdots, f_k)$ iff the generalized ccscK equation has a solution $(\varphi_0,\cdots,\varphi_k)$. \end{theo}
+Then $\mu_{\vec{p}}=0$ has a solution iff the generalized ccscK equation has a solution $(\varphi_0,\cdots,\varphi_k)$. \end{theo}

 In particular, if $X_0=\cdots=X_k$, $f_1=f_2=\cdots=f_k=id$, $\vec{p}=(0,...,0)$, then this is the ccscK equation with the classes fixed.
-Also, using similar idea, we can get an alternate set up for the coupled K{\"a}hler Yang-Mills equation (see \cite{AGG13}) for the case $G=U(1)^k$.
+Also, using similar idea, we can get an alternate setup for the coupled K{\"a}hler Yang-Mills equation (see \cite{AGG13}) for the case $G=U(1)^k$.